donovankeith/whaddya/README.md

-# you-should
+# whaddya
-YouShould is a simple WebApp that answers the daily dilemma: "What should we do tonight?"
+Whadya is a simple WebApp that answers the perennial question:
+I dunno, whaddya wanna do?

 ## Technology